“Seeing how leaving supported housing affected them as human beings was quite heartbreaking.”

 — Audience Feedback - Carriageworks Theatre

-The story of Displaced was borne out of Taj and Francesca’s first-hand experience of living within supported housing and the courage it takes to survive in a world that is alien for some, and normal for others.
+Imagine If entered a research and development phase for new play ‘Displaced’ in 2016, led by Artistic Director Francesca Joy and supported by producer Deborah Dickinson, Director James Blakey and Co-Writer Taj Atwal.
+The story of Displaced was borne out of first-hand experience of living within supported housing and the courage it takes to survive in a world that is alien for some, and normal for others.

 Life wasn’t one big tragedy, it was punctuated with some of the most inspiring, incredible, and more often than not, hilarious moments, with some of the best friends they could have met.
 Taj and Francesca bonded over their shared experience and quickly began to realise that they had a mutual vision of writing a story that encapsulated all their memories and experiences.

 Displaced is a multi-platform play that tells the story of homeless teens living within the supported housing system.
 “The concept of homelessness has broader connotations, for ‘home’ has both physical and psychological meanings” (Homelessness Factfile 2003, Crisis)